Massie leads Longwood against Presbyterian - WTOP News

 Clinton, South Carolina; Saturday, 2 p.m.
 EST

-BOTTOM LINE: Longwood visits the Presbyterian Blue Hose after Johnathan Massie scored 31 points in Longwood’s 84-74 win against the Winthrop Eagles.
+BOTTOM LINE: Longwood takes on the Presbyterian Blue Hose after Johnathan Massie scored 31 points in Longwood’s 84-74 win against the Winthrop Eagles.

-The Blue Hose are 7-6 in home games.
-Presbyterian is sixth in the Big South in team defense, giving up 73.9 points while holding opponents to 45.5% shooting.
+The Blue Hose have gone 7-6 at home.
+Presbyterian ranks sixth in the Big South at limiting opponent scoring, giving up 73.9 points while holding opponents to 45.5% shooting.

-The Lancers have gone 3-8 against Big South opponents.
-Longwood is third in the Big South with 24.3 defensive rebounds per game led by Michael Christmas averaging 4.6.
+The Lancers are 3-8 in Big South play.
+Longwood ranks fourth in college basketball with 13.2 offensive rebounds per game led by Szymon Zapala averaging 2.2.

 Presbyterian makes 47.8% of its shots from the field this season, which is 4.4 percentage points higher than Longwood has allowed to its opponents (43.4%).
-Longwood has shot at a 45.2% rate from the field this season, 0.3 percentage points less than the 45.5% shooting opponents of Presbyterian have averaged.
+Longwood has shot at a 45.2% clip from the field this season, 0.3 percentage points below the 45.5% shooting opponents of Presbyterian have averaged.

 TOP PERFORMERS: Marquis Barnett is averaging 14.7 points and 1.9 steals for the Blue Hose.
-Samage Teel is averaging 14.5 points and 2.6 rebounds while shooting 46.3% over the last 10 games for Presbyterian.
+Samage Teel is averaging 14.5 points over the last 10 games for Presbyterian.

-Christmas averages 1.0 made 3-pointers per game for the Lancers, scoring 11.7 points while shooting 41.3% from beyond the arc.
-Walyn Napper is shooting 42.1% and averaging 13.5 points over the last 10 games for Longwood.
+Walyn Napper is averaging 13.8 points, 4.3 assists and 1.5 steals for the Lancers.
+Michael Christmas is averaging 12.4 points and 4.9 rebounds while shooting 50.0% over the past 10 games for Longwood.

 LAST 10 GAMES: Blue Hose: 3-7, averaging 71.2 points, 30.6 rebounds, 11.0 assists, 5.5 steals and 3.7 blocks per game while shooting 45.7% from the field.
 Their opponents have averaged 76.6 points per game.